 - determines the adequacy of the organisation’s administrative, operating and accounting controls.

-This Committee comprises Messrs Griffiths (Chair), Mitten and Walker and has the role of reviewing the remuneration levels of the Directors and Senior Management.
+This Committee comprises Messrs Griffiths (Chair) and Mitten and has the role of reviewing the remuneration levels of the Directors and Senior Management.
 The Committee does not have a formal Charter.

 Conflicts of Interest